 (5) The individually preparing candidate is exempt from the study requirements of the first four semesters.
 By accepting the application for the complex exam, the Doctoral Council (EDT) acknowledges the fulfilment of study credit points and other credit points required by the syllabus.

 (6) The length of the research and dissertation phase is 4 semesters.
 The PhD student must submit a PhD thesis within three years of successfully completing the complex exam.
 The PhD Thesis may be submitted with the approval of the Doctoral Council (EDT) prior to the eighth semester if the study requirements have been fulfilled.
+If a PhD student wishes to complete his / her studies earlier and submit his / her PhD Thesis, he / she must do so in a written application to the President of the Doctoral Council (EDT) with the joint support of his / her PhD supervisor and the head of the departmental doctoral school.
+In case of a positive assessment of the application, the student will be granted a status completed in the Neptun system at the end of the last active semester.
+The student must submit the PhD thesis to the Doctoral Office at the same time as obtaining the absolutorium (certificate of completion).

 (7) The deadline may be prolonged by maximum of one year in the cases to be handled with exceptional regard.
 Cases to be handled with exceptional regard are occasions when the student cannot fulfil his/her requirements resulting from student status because of childbirth, accident, illness or other unexpected causes through no fault of his/her own.
 If requested by the student, the Doctoral Council (EDT) shall decide on prolonging the deadline.

 19. § Publication Requirements for Acquiring a PhD

 (1) A The scientific and publication work of the PhD candidate and the degree award requirements (Appendix III.3.-7-9.) shall be examined and determined based on the method of preparation and the academic (sub)discipline of the topic.
 On the academic publications of PhD students participating in organised training the research institution must be indicated (i.e. the name of the university institution/clinic where the research work has been conducted within the training premises of the university.
-The name of the University School of Ph.D should be indicated if the research work was performed outside the premises of the University.
+The name of the Departmental Doctoral School should be indicated if the research work was performed outside the premises of the University.
+The heads of each PhD program may specify higher-than-general degree publication conditions.
+Applicants must be informed of this during the PhD entrance exam and this must be recorded on the Record of the PhD entrance exam.

+(2)

-(2) The council of the Departmental Doctoral School (DI) must determine the pertinent academic (sub)discipline and the PhD student’s agreed research topic that has to be sent to the president of the Quality Assurance Committee (VMB) for an official opinion.
-The latter forwards the classification proposal on the academic research field to the President of the University Doctoral Council (EDT).
-The research topic (academic research field) and its classification in terms of its academic (sub)discipline are validated by the President of the University Doctoral Council (EDT) by entering and signing them into the course record book (index).
-In exceptional cases, the University Doctoral Council (EDT) can permit changes in the academic (sub)discipline when the candidate applies for the PhD award procedure.
-However, during the PhD award procedure itself the classification of the academic (sub)discipline cannot be altered.
+When applying for the complex examination, the PhD student’s academic (sub)discipline, together with approved academic research topic, must be determined by the Council of the Departmental Doctoral School (DI) and both of them must be written on the specific form available in the form repository.
+The research topic and its academic (sub)discipline become valid by recording within the Neptune system.
+In exceptional cases, the University Doctoral Council (EDT) may authorize changes in the academic (sub)discipline during the PhD award procedure.

 (3) The minimally required scientific publication requirement has been determined for each academic (sub)discipline and is subject to participation in the training.
 The publication requirements must be completed with scientific articles published in the topic of the PhD thesis, and this must be authenticated by a library datasheet.
 The sole fulfilment of these conditions, however, does not ensure the degree acquisition, as the decision of the defence committee and that of the University Doctoral Council (EDT) on degree acquisition is formed by the facts revealed by the opponents of the PhD thesis.